Šimon Nemec: HK Nitra

 Nemec was born in Liptovský Mikuláš, Slovakia, and played youth hockey for the local club, MHk 32 Liptovský Mikuláš.
-Nemec began playing at the highest level in Slovakian hockey, Tipos Extraliga, starting in the 2019–20 season at the age of 15 with HK Nitra.
+Nemec began playing at the highest level in Slovak hockey, Tipos Extraliga, starting in the 2019–20 season at the age of 15 with HK Nitra.
 In his 2019–20 season, he split his time between Tipos Extraliga, Slovak 2.
-Liga and Slovakia U20 team.
+Liga and Slovakia national junior team.
 After the conclusion of the season, in league play, he solely played in Tipos Extraliga.

-Nemec's Canadian Hockey League (CHL) rights are owned by the Cape Breton Eagles of the Quebec Major Junior Hockey League (QMJHL).
-He was selected fourth overall by Cape Breton in the 2021 CHL Import Draft; however, Nemec preferred to play his draft year season in Slovakia.
+Nemec was selected fourth overall by the Cape Breton Eagles in the 2021 Canadian Hockey League (CHL) import draft, but he elected instead to play his draft-eligible season in Slovakia.

 Going into his draft year, Nemec improved his game and recorded one goal and 25 assists for 26 points in 39 games for HK Nitra in the 2021–22 Slovak Extraliga season.
 In the playoffs, he recorded five goals and 12 assists for 17 points in 19 games, taking his team to the finals, where HK Nitra lost in six games to HC Slovan Bratislava.

 New Jersey Devils

-2022 NHL Entry Draft

 Following the 2021–22 Slovak Extraliga season, Nemec was seen as one of the top defensive prospects heading into the 2022 NHL Entry Draft and debated alongside Czech David Jiříček as the defenceman to be taken first.
 Throughout the year, multiple scouts considered him a top five selection.
 On 7 July 2022, he was selected second overall by the New Jersey Devils, after fellow countryman Juraj Slafkovský was selected first overall by the Montreal Canadiens, thus becoming the two highest drafted Slovak-born players in the NHL Entry Draft history.
 It was only the second time in history that a single European nation had the top two selections in the draft, after Russia in 2004.
 On 14 July, Nemec signed a three-year, entry-level contract with the Devils.

+Nemec made the move to North America for the 2022–23 season, spending the entirety of the campaign with the Devils' American Hockey League (AHL) affiliate, the Utica Comets, and recording 12 goals and 22 assists in 65 games.

+On 1 December 2023, the Devils recalled Nemec.
+He made his NHL debut that night, recording two assists in a 6–3 loss to the San Jose Sharks.
+He scored his first NHL goal on 7 December, the game-winner in a 2–1 victory over the Seattle Kraken.
+On 25 April 2025, during the 2025 Stanley Cup Playoffs, Nemec scored the game-winning goal in the second overtime of game three in the Devils' first-round series against the Carolina Hurricanes.

+Nemec recorded his first career hat trick and recorded the overtime game-winner in a 4–3 victory against the Chicago Blackhawks on 12 November 2025.